All manuscripts should be submitted via ScholarOne Manuscripts.

-Supplementary material of a detailed nature that may be useful to other workers, but which is not essential to the printed paper, may be lodged with the Editor, provided that it is submitted with the manuscript for inspection by the referees.
+Supplementary material of a detailed nature that may be useful to other workers, but which is not essential to the printed paper, may be lodged with the Editor-in-Chief, provided that it is submitted with the manuscript for inspection by the referees.
 Such material will be made available online.

 The work should be presented concisely and clearly in English.
 Introductory material, including a review of the literature, should not exceed what is necessary to indicate the reason for the work and the essential background.
 Authors are advised to note the typographical conventions and the layout of headings, tables, and illustrations exemplified in recent issues of the Journal.
 Observance of these and the following requirements will shorten the interval between submission and publication.

 Corresponding authors will be sent a free PDF of their paper upon publication.
 The conditions under which the paper is distributed is as follows:

 - Store the PDF on their personal hard disk